axibase/atsd-use-cases/research/bag-tax/README.md

 ## Data

-to measure the effectiveness of the bag tax as a method of reducing overall plastic bag use, the Montgomery County data from the 2010 United States Census available at `https://www.census.gov/2010census/data/` can be used to define a per capita usage of plastic bags and assess whether the last five years have shown a decrease in plastic bag usage as the city intended.
+to measure the effectiveness of the bag tax as a method of reducing overall plastic bag use, the Montgomery County data from the [2010 United States Census](https://www.census.gov/2010census/data/) can be used to define a per capita usage of plastic bags and assess whether the last five years have shown a decrease in plastic bag usage as the city intended.
 Because the official Census occurred 2010, and local population estimates exist for 2015 an average step amount must be calculated to determine yearly population totals.
 Averaging the difference in population numbers provides a approximate per year